 For several years, the state of the couple's marriage was the subject of fierce scrutiny, and in 1992 they finally announced their separation.
-It was an intensely difficult time for Charles, and the monarchy in general as the media began questioning the royal family's place in British society.
-In a 1994, following his wife's famous "three in this marriage" interview, Charles admitted in a television documentary that he had committed adultery with Camilla Parker Bowles.
+It was an intensely difficult time for Prince Charles, and the monarchy in general as the media began questioning the royal family's place in British society.
+In a 1994, following his wife's famous "three in this marriage" interview, Charles admitted in a television documentary that he had a relationship with his former girlfriend by that time Camilla Parker Bowles.

 The summer after the decree nisi came through in 1996 Diana was tragically killed in a Paris road accident.
-Again, the monarchy came under fire, Charles especially.
-Since then the heir to the throne has successfully rehabilitated his image, and is now seen as a caring father, and worthy future monarch.
+Again, the monarchy came under fire.
+However in the years that followed the public came to see the future King as a devoted father as he gently supported his sons through their grief.

 Charles has offices and apartments at Clarence House in London, but loves to spend time at his Highgrove home, a beautiful Cotswold estate which is farmed organically, in line with the Prince's beliefs.
 He also takes a keen interest in architecture, young people, the environment and health, believing people should have access to both complementary and orthodox medicine.

 In time his views, which were often seen as eccentric, have entered mainstream thinking.
 And the man who, all being well, will become Charles III is seen as an energetic, thoughtful and caring champion of a wide range of worthy causes.

 Speaking about his role in public life, the Prince has said: "The most important thing will be to have concern for people and give some form of leadership.